justyntemme/SGAutomation/Readme.md

 - `PORT`: Change the port to manage access for other services (e.g., `3389` for RDP).
 - `PROTOCOL`: Change the protocol (e.g., `udp`).
 - `IP_CHECK_SERVICE`: Change the service used to detect the public IP if needed.

+## Notice of AI Generation and Disclaimer

+This project's documentation, including the `Readme.md` file, was generated with the assistance of **Google's Gemini**.

+While the underlying code has been reviewed by a human, this material is provided on an "as is" basis, without warranties or guarantees of any kind, either express or implied.
+You are solely responsible for thoroughly testing and validating the code to ensure it is safe and suitable for your specific environment and requirements before implementation.